harini1006/Intelligent-SDN-Intrusion-Detection-Using-Flow-Based-Traffic-Features-and-Attention-Guided-NN-/README.md

 • Confusion Matrix

-The Random Forest Classifier built using Scikit-learn achieved the highest performance (91%).
+The Random Forest classifier achieved the highest performance with 91% accuracy and was selected for deployment.

 ### Web Application